alf-tool/alf-doc/doc/pages/intro.md

 * Try to understand the definitions when an operator can be defined in terms of other operators.
 Those definitions use the closure property of relational algebra a lot.
 From there, jump to another operator.
-* If needed, have a loot at predicates and other concepts to better understand the language and operator signatures.
+* If needed, have a look at predicates and other concepts to better understand the language and operator signatures.

 The query language aims at being as intuitive as possible, even if some